saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 In this scenario, you’d need to “scale up” by using a tunnel pool in HA mode (multiple tunnels with same tunnel name).
 We generally recommend switching when running more than 50 parallel test sessions.
 The mass number of tests will have room to run through, as test traffic will be distributed among the multiple tunnels.

-## Performance Metrics
+## Sauce Connect Proxy Metrics
-Sauce Connect Proxy has a performance metrics feature that you can use to monitor and measure the data and activities of your Sauce Connect Proxy client.
+Sauce Connect Proxy has a metrics feature that you can use to monitor and measure the data and activities of your Sauce Connect Proxy client.
 You can access these metrics over an HTTP connection to a local expvar server, which will display the metrics as a JSON file.

-### Configuring Performance Metrics Monitoring
+### Configuring Metrics Monitoring
-By default, the `expvar server` listens on 'localhost:8888', but you can change the interface and port with the [`--metrics-address`](/dev/cli/sauce-connect-proxy/#--metrics-address) command.
+By default, the metrics server is disabled, but you can enable it by specifying the interface and port with the [`--metrics-address`](/dev/cli/sauce-connect-proxy/#--metrics-address) command.

 ```bash
 --metrics-address :8000 # listens on all the interfaces' port 8080